-Anyway, according to the article, Franklin Covey’s new book is about The 5 Choices we need to make to become more productive.
+Anyway, according to the article, this new book about The 5 Choices we need to make to become more productive.
 It’s actually an updated version on Stephen Covey’s productivity tool on Important/Urgent matrix which I’m sure many of us are already familiar with.

 Let’s take a look at the updated matrix below with some guidelines of what should be done in each quadrant.